Gustavo-SF/ConvertData/README.md

     .
     ├── DataConvert/
     │   │
-    │   ├── __init__.py     # Directs the message to the processing script
+    │   ├── __init__.py     # Initializes and executes the pipeline
     │   │
-    │   ├── process_single_txt.py   # Loads data and converts to dataframe
+    │   ├── process.py   # Contains the pipeline
     │   │
-    │   ├── singlefile_processing.py    # Individual file processing
+    │   ├── transform.py    # Single transaction functions
     │   │
     │   ├── function.json    # Configuration file for function in and output
     │   │
-    │   └── send_queue_message.py   # Function to send message to queue
+    │   └── settings.py   # Definitions for the processing
     │
     ├── host.json   # Configuration host file
     |
-    ├── deploy_script.sh   # Initial bash deployment script
+    ├── deployment.sh   # Initial bash deployment script
     |
-    ├── maintenance_script.sh  # Script for when data is to be added
+    ├── maintenance.sh  # Script for when data is to be added
     |
     └── requirements.txt  # Requirements for python code

 The host.json is automatically created with the creation of the functionApp.
 But we still had to define the *function.json* according to what was intened.
-In this case we set the function app to initialize with a queue message and to output a blob to a storage.
-Both for the queue and for the blob storage, we use the same ADLS to utilize the same access key.
+In this case we set the function app to initialize with a queue message.
+We use the already existing connection string to the storage to connect to the queue storage.

 ```json